Trick candle

-A trick candle is a novelty candle capable of relighting itself.
+A trick candle, also known as magic candle, is a novelty candle capable of relighting itself.
 By igniting magnesium inserted into the wick of the candle, the paraffin vapor given off when a candle is blown out can be set alight, allowing the candle to reignite itself.

 Trick candles were banned in Canada in 1977.
 They present a fire risk in that consumers may throw them into the trash believing them to have been extinguished, only for the candles to relight.
 A spokesperson for the National Candle Association recommends immersing the candles in water for a while before discarding them.